Caitlin-cooling/CV/README.md

 **MoveGB** (October 2017 - September 2018)
 *Quality Assurance*

 Responsible for manual testing of web and app features before release.
-As the only member of staff assinged to QA I was resonsible for writing my tests and reporting bugs directly to the deveoplers.
+As the only member of staff assinged to QA I was resonsible for documenting tests and reporting bugs directly to the deveoplers.
 Combined with my role of leading the Support Team, I was accountable for updating the team on any changes in the product.

 **MoveGB** (October 2017 - September 2018)
 *Support Team Lead*